-The Internationalization Working Group provides guidance on establishing sustainable academic relations with foreign institutions, managing agreements and supporting the active participation of faculty members in these processes.
-The faculty also prepares memorandums of understanding, protocols and consortium documents to institutionalize these collaborations.
+The Internationalization Working Group provides guidance for the faculty to establish sustainable academic relations with foreign institutions, manage agreements and support the active participation of faculty members in these processes.
+The faculty also prepares memoranda of understanding, protocols and consortium documents to institutionalize these collaborations.
 In practice, partnerships with YISMER and foreign research centers operating in the field of Islamic studies come to the fore.